 Losing the ability to walk or run the way you're used to is an all too common problem for some patients typically in their 50's and 60's.
 Osteoarthritis (OA) is a degenerative condition that over time can compromise how patients live their very lives.
 Fortunately, there are treatments for OA of the knee and hip that can improve painful symptoms from this sometimes debilitating disease.

-If non operative measures fail to provide sufficient relief, Total Knee and Total Hip replacements are orthopedic procedures with very high patient satisfaction scores.
-Orthopaedic Associates of Marlborough surgeons have many years of experience with Total Joint Replacements (TJR's) and carefully assesses each patient individually in order to find the best treatment options.
+If non-operative measures fail to provide sufficient relief, Total Knee and Total Hip replacements are orthopedic procedures with very high patient satisfaction scores.
+Orthopaedic Associates of Marlborough surgeons have many years of experience with Total Joint Replacements (TJR's) and carefully assess each patient individually in order to find the best treatment options.
 At Orthopaedic Associates of Marlborough, we like to give people back the life they love and cherish.
 You're never too old to be young again, so don't let chronic arthritis pain get you down.
 Come on in and make an appointment to be evaluated by one of our doctors today.

 Approximately 700,000 hip & knee replacements are performed each year in the United States.
 Many joint replacement recipients experience reduced pain, increased mobility, & improved quality of life.
 If you are a candidate for joint replacement surgery, there are several important factors to consider: